 Then there’s also a thorough analysis of traditions, a Mexican is hedonistic, and loves to party.
 Partying means to escape, to follow no rules from the outside world and ignore the limitations and actions that’d be normally frowned upon.
 The same disregard a Mexican will feel while partying, in a poetic way, is used to face death.
 From phrases to attitudes a lot about this behavior spells we are not half as afraid of death as our European counterparts.

 With this attitude festivity is naturally born: “Día de Los Muertos”.
 This day on our calendar doesn’t necessarily mean that people are ready to falter, but it is a way of embracing and accepting the ritual.
 Mexican society mourns, and the seemingly stoic and unbothered attitude shown for life and death, party or crime is just a way of hiding the “open flesh wound” Paz mentions Mexico has been historically struggling with.
 A wound from being alone, from losing conscience and connection to an original matrix.

-“Globalization” as it’s often heard in recent years is recognized as just a non-stop persecution among different groups, ethnic races and such, battling to eliminate one another and end up with whatever the political machine benefits from.
-The essay will continue to describe the prototype Mexican as afraid of intimacy and “lonely” (as the title implies) and speak on how major historic events like the Mexican Revolution took a toll on its people and their perception of their country.
+Speaking of crisis, Paz recognizes a non-stop persecution among different groups, ethnic races around the world, battling to eliminate one another and end up with whatever the political machine benefits from, something not unlike the “globalization” process.
+The essay will continue to describe the prototype Mexican as afraid of intimacy and “lonely” (as the title implies) and speak on how major historic events like the Mexican Revolution took a toll on its people and their perception of their country, how history shapes culture.